Alpha Delta Mu: Symbols

 The Alpha Delta Mu motto is "Advocate of the People".
 The society's colors are black and silver.
 Its members may wear an honor cord at graduation.
 Its publication is The Alpha Delta Mu Journal.

 Membership

 To be eligible for membership, students must be a social work major who have completed six hours of courses in social work with a 3.0 GPA for undergraduate and a 3.5 GPA for graduate students.
 Colleges and universities with Alpha Delta Mu chapters must hold accreditation from regional and national organizations recognized by the Council for Higher Education Accreditation and must offer degrees at baccalaureate or higher levels in social work and maintain program accreditation from the Council on Social Work Education.

 Chapters

-The last edition of Baird's Manual of American College Fraternities in 1991 stated that the society had 88 chapters.
+As of 1991 the society had 88 chapters.
 Following is an incomplete chapter list, with active chapters indicated in bold and inactive chapters and institutions indicated in italics.